rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 as you probably do not want to feed 10 cm of wire per joint, - nor too big for the opposite reasons (creation of solder blob with 1 mm of solder).

-Start with a small spool of 0.4mm or 0.5mm solder wire and see, if it is ok or
+Start with a small spool of 0.4mm or 0.5mm solder wire and see, if it is OK or

+## Soldering bare copper/matrix/perf/strip board?
+Use flux!
+You can often see videos where soldering is done without any flux.
+Quite a lot of such soldering is done to already pre-tinned surfaces, thus making the whole story shorter.
+Sometimes there is plenty of flux already in the solder wire.
+But overall, in order to remove oxides from copper, which are formed almost immediate after you cleaned it with alcohol, you have to use flux.
+Videos from pace contain good explanations about why is it necessary, and still it is frequently forgotten.

+For the beginning, stick to the traditional rosin flux.
+You can even make one from alcohol and pine rosin, if you want to save some money.
+But still, use flux - it will greatly simplify soldering and improve the final result.
+After soldering, rosin flux residues can be removed with isopropyl alcohol.

 ## Instead of the conclusion